omkarbhor29/PDF-Parser-Java-OCR/README.md

 # Steps to run Program
 1. In Main.java file change the pdf file path.
+2. Add your own file path.
-2. Run Main.java file as Run as Java Application.
+3. Run Main.java file as Run as Java Application.